codeforamerica/form-flow/README.md

 A convenience live template for phone inputs is provided through `cfa:inputPhone`.

-#### YesOrN
+#### YesOrNo

-Yes or no inputs are used to gather a yes or no answers from a user.
+Yes or no inputs are used to gather a `yes` or `no` answer from a user.
 They are visually displayed as two buttons, one with a green check and the word `Yes`, the other with a red X and the word `No`.
 The values that are submitted to the server are `true` and `false` respectively.

 Yes or No inputs are traditionally used for simple yes or no questions, such as "Are you pregnant?"